Form 8082 explained: Handling mismatches with partnership filings

 2. The form preserves your position without conceding that the partnership is right.
 You may be correct, and the partnership made an error.
 The partnership may be correct, and you are taking an aggressive position.
 Either way, Form 8082 puts the IRS on notice that there is a partnership item dispute requiring evaluation rather than automatic correction.

 3. You must file, whether you think the partnership is wrong or you are taking a different position.
-The form is required whenever your return differs from the K-1, regardless of the reason, if the partnership made an error that you cannot get corrected, file Form 8082.
+The form is required whenever your return differs from the K-1, regardless of the reason.
+If the partnership made an error that you cannot get corrected, file Form 8082.
 If you believe the partnership's treatment is wrong and yours is right, file Form 8082.
 If you are taking an aggressive position that the partnership would not take, file Form 8082.

 The form is protective.
 It does not determine who is right.
 It ensures the IRS knows there is a disagreement to resolve, not an error to correct.

+Audits now happen at the partnership level, not the partner level, and a designated partnership representative controls the process.
 The Bipartisan Budget Act of 2015 changed how the IRS audits partnerships, replacing the old TEFRA procedures with a centralized partnership audit regime.
 Understanding these BBA audit rules provides context for why Form 8082 matters.

 1. Partnerships are now audited at the entity level.
 Under the BBA rules, the IRS audits the partnership itself rather than auditing each partner individually.
 Adjustments are made at the partnership level, and the partnership generally pays any resulting tax liability (called an "imputed underpayment") rather than passing it through to individual partners.